 It’s a damn shame to stay cooped up indoors when we can see the weather gradually getting nicer.
-While the Covid-19 pandemic has put a stopper in a lot of social plans, there’s nothing stopping you from nipping out for a brisk walk and some fresh air.
+Why not nip out for a brisk walk and some fresh air?
 Here are some quick hikes that you can finish in more or less two hours, so you can get outdoors for a quick breather before hurrying back home.
 (No, not including Dragon’s Back.)

 This hike is also referred to as Hung Heung Lo Fung and offers some spectacular viewpoints of the island.
 You can take minibus 25 from Causeway Bay to its final stop of Braemar Hill and start hiking from there, but starting from the Mount Butler area will bring you past more viewpoints to enjoy.

 Catch bus 24M from Admiralty and alight at Mount Butler Block C and D, where the trail begins.
 It’s a simple matter of following Mount Butler Road for a kilometre or so, and then the small trail up towards Red Incense Burner Summit.
 The key to making this hike enjoyable is to veer off the path whenever possible because the gaps in the foliage will give you great views of the city below.
 Clamber out onto the rock platforms and take it all in before continuing on.

 Red Incense Burner Summit has nice boulders with the city in the background, framed by trees and foliage, which makes for very pretty pictures, while the Braemar Hill Viewpoint is slightly higher up, just a short trek away.
 Once you’re done at Red Incense Burner, it is only a five-minute downhill walk to the bus stops next to St Joan of Arc Secondary School.
 The whole hike should only take about an hour, but you’ll want to spend more time looking for viewpoints and admiring the beauty of the city.